 Captain Clint Dempsey scored the night's only goal as the Stars and Stripes won their first 2014 World Cup qualifying Hexagonal match during a blizzard outside of Denver.COMMERCE CITY, Colo. -- What's a little bit of snow and cold weather anyway?

-The U.S. men's team overcame wintry conditions to outlast Costa Rica for a 1-0 win at Dick's Sporting Goods Park, earning three crucial points during the second matchday of the World Cup qualifying Hexagonal stage.
+The U.S. men's team overcame blizzard conditions to outlast Costa Rica for a 1-0 win at Dick's Sporting Goods Park, earning three crucial points during the second matchday of the World Cup qualifying Hexagonal stage.

 Wearing white uniforms to celebrate U.S. Soccer's centennial, the Stars and Stripes got off to an ideal start when Clint Dempsey was the man on the spot to tap in a deflected shot at the 16th minute.
+The rest of the match was a sloppy, back-and-forth affair.

 "It was almost unplayable but the good thing was that we were able to get the game out of the way," Dempsey said.
 "By scoring the goal early put us in a good position and made them have to chase the game a little bit more."